 The BACP’s rehearsal cleaning and event cleaning regimens have been revised in line with Tulsa Health Department, CDC and other government agency guidelines.

 Social distancing requirements are in place for each event.
 The theaters, lobby, promenade and stairwells will be managed to maintain adequate spacing and traffic flow through reduced capacity limits, signage, and separate entrance and exit routes.

 BACP audiences will enter the lobby thru the doors on the left, proceed to the box office or “will call” table to pick up tickets and enter the auditorium thru the doors near the box office.
 Audiences will exit the auditorium thru the doors on the opposite side of the lobby and use the doors nearest the women’s restroom to exit the building.

 PERFORMERS - Because we recognize that onstage and backstage areas have limited space, the BACP is placing very strong emphasis on protecting our cast and crew.
 Our minimum guidelines for cast and crew will involve:

 All cast members will be required to be masked via face masks, shields, bandannas or scarfs during all rehearsals.
 Masks can be provided on request.
 All actors will be required to wear masks backstage when they are not performing.
 At this time, we do not plan to wear masks or shields during performances.

 Before arrival Actors will be asked to prepare their hair and makeup at home.
 Upon arrival, they should be ready to put on their wig, and should bring only enough makeup or hair products for quick touch-ups.
-Actors will also be asked to wear a protective layer between their body and their costume.

 ENTERING THE BACP